 - Students should avoid behaviors that could potentially be construed as attempting to influence the faculty, for example running personal errands.

+- The university has specific codes and regulations regarding romantic relationships between a student and a teacher, including faculty/resident/fellows outlined in the Consensual Relationships Policy.
 Students engaged in such relationships should review these codes and avoid any situation that can cause potential conflict of interest in the academic setting.

 - Patients should be treated as individuals in the context of their family, culture and community.
 Personal bias should be subordinated when possible to further the therapeutic relationship.